Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 I wanted to show users popular travel countries as well as the ability to search for a city for hotels on Google Maps.

 ## Structure:
+I wanted to point the user towards the slideshow of countries that have the most tourists per year.then direct them to the Google Maps page to search for hotels in a city they search for.

+I would then direct them towards the contact form that they can fill out.

+I also provided my profile links to GitHub and LinkedIn.

 ## Surface: